alessiobianchini/ng-flex-layout/CONTRIBUTING.md

 To save your and our time, we will be systematically closing all the issues that are requests for general support and redirecting people to StackOverflow.

-If you would like to chat about the question in real-time, you can reach out via [our gitter channel][gitter].
+If you would like to chat about the question in real-time, you can reach out via [GitHub Discussions][discussions].

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by